binayaktesting/nyc-bus-delay-prediction/README.md

 ## Why I Chose This Project

 I live in New York City, and my daughter takes the school bus every day.
-I've seen firsthand how delays can create a ripple effect—impacting families, school routines, and even student learning.
+I've seen firsthand how delays can cause a ripple effect that impacts families, school routines, and student learning.
 That’s what made this project feel personal and important.
-I wanted to dig into the patterns behind bus delays and see if it was possible to understand or even predict them using real data.
+I wanted to explore the patterns behind bus delays and see if it was possible to understand or even predict them using real data.

 ## What I Did

 I started by cleaning and preparing the bus delay dataset.
-I standardized the date fields, grouped similar reasons for delay (like combining mechanical issues), and removed incomplete or unclear values.
-I then merged this cleaned data with weather information from NOAA to explore how environmental factors might play a role.
+I standardized the date fields, grouped similar reasons for delay (such as combining mechanical issues), and removed incomplete or unclear values.
+Then, I merged this cleaned data with weather information from NOAA to explore how environmental factors might influence delays.

 ## What I Explored